 Bunches Similar to discord, but targetted at more casual gamers.
 Not super clear why you would use this instead of Discord except for the bright colors and friendly design.

 Outverse just launched in July 2022.
 Community focussed feature set including video.
 Only available for free in beta and no further pricing info is publically available yet.

 And similarly older startups that remain small and have a possibly unclear future.

-Gitter is a developer focussed real-time chat platform, integrating well with Github and GitLab to discuss code changes.
-After being acquired in 2017 by Gitlab it has been sold again to Element in 2020, plan is to discontinue Gitter in favor of a new tool.
+Gitter is a developer focussed real-time chat platform, that integrates well with Github and GitLab to discuss code changes.
+After being acquired in 2017 by Gitlab it was sold again to Element in 2020, plan is to discontinue Gitter in favor of a new tool.
 Currently totally free and all previous premium features are free.

 Yen is a full social network startup.
 Offering public, private, and paid chat rooms.
 The VC money seems to have run out, but the founder claims they intend to keep it alive.

 GroupMe is a group text app initially VC-backed in 2010, bought by Skype before Microsoft bought Skype.
 So it is a slightly unloved Microsoft product.
 There is no premium plan, it is just completely free.
 Limit of 5000 members per group.